po1sigala/live/01-Class-Content/25-Power-Packs/C#/C#.md

 );
 ```

-But wait, an Employee takes in three strings and an integer, and these aren't strings.
-They're JObjects.
+But wait, an `Employee` takes in three strings and an integer, and these aren't strings.
+They're `JObject`s.
 Look into how you can convert these to the right data types before giving them to the constructor.
 Fair warning, the ID won't be as straightforward to convert to an integer as it might seem.

 Once the data types are correct, add each new employee to the List that this method returns.
 The correct coding solution should more or less match the following code: